chaseolsen/where-am-i/README.md

 # where-am-i
-Basic custom WP theme for educational purposes.
+One of my older custom WP themes built for educational purposes.